A bit of preparation on the front end can help you avoid major challenges later

 To keep your partnership solid while traversing newborn country, you’ll need to ask each other a few key questions in advance of your wee one’s arrival.
 You can dig into these inquiries at any point in your relationship, even if you’re not sure you want to have kids (the discussions may lead you to a conclusion)—just be sure to get through all of them before your first contraction!

-The 5 questions to ask pre-baby
+The 5 questions to ask before having a baby

 Find some uninterrupted time to sit with your partner and prepare to practice deep listening (really hearing what your partner is expressing as opposed to just waiting for your turn to speak) and candid sharing.
 This is not complex stuff, though it may require some courage if fierce honesty and tender vulnerability are not your strong suits.